kdeldycke/awesome-billing/README.md

 - [Incentive Engineering for Computational Resource Management](https://agoric.com/assets/pdf/papers/incentive-engineering-for-computational-resource-management.pdf) - Paper exploring the `mechanisms for the allocation of processor time and storage that are compatible both with programming practice and with market mechanisms.`.
 - [Pricing of Service in Clouds: Optimal Response and Strategic Interactions](http://www.sigmetrics.org/mama/2013/abstracts2013/UrgaonkarEtAl.pdf) - `How should the consumer modulate its demand to optimize its profits? (...)
 How should the provider and consumer negotiate the specific pricing structure they will employ?` Covers non-linear models, tiered pricing, elastic demand, consumer et provider strategies.
 - [Dynamic Cloud Pricing for Revenue Maximization](https://henryhxu.github.io/share/hxu-tcc2013.pdf) - `Amazon’s spot price is unlikely to be set according to market supply and demand.
 Rather, price oscillates within a very narrow band most of the time, which is more likely to be an artifact of some pricing algorithm with predetermined reserve price.`.
 - [Usage Patterns and the Economics of the Public Cloud](https://vita.mcafee.cc/PDF/EconPublicCloud.pdf) - `We examine the economics of demand and supply in cloud computing. (...)
 These results explain why fixed prices currently prevail despite the seeming need for time-varying dynamics.
-Examining the actual CPU utilization provides a lens into the future. (...) demand fluctuations would be on par with the three classic industries where dynamic pricing is important (hotels, elec- tricity, airlines) and dynamic prices would be essential for efficiency.`.
+Examining the actual CPU utilization provides a lens into the future. (...) demand fluctuations would be on par with the three classic industries where dynamic pricing is important (hotels, electricity, airlines) and dynamic prices would be essential for efficiency.`.
 - [Maximizing Profit of Cloud Brokers under Quantized Billing Cycles: a Dynamic Pricing Strategy based on Ski-Rental Problem](https://arxiv.org/pdf/1507.02545.pdf) - `The key idea of our algorithms is to use pricing signal to regulate user demand.
 One may argue that such an algorithm gives poor service to the user as it pushes tasks out of the queue in order to maximize cloud broker’s profit.`.
 - [Present or Future: Optimal Pricing for Spot Instances](https://web.archive.org/web/20150708151037/http://www.temple.edu/cis/icdcs2013/data/5000a410.pdf) - `Pricing policy of spot resources should be carefully designed and the impact on both present and future should be considered.`.
 - `You always pay the spot market price, not your bid.` ([source](https://news.ycombinator.com/item?id=20347716)) - Simple explanation of the bidding mechanism.